CassidyPrather/amoeba_rl/README.md

 ## Post-7DRL Agenda

+Press "c" to make items under things blink every second and make examine mode prioritize items.
+Need to refactor the crafting system to be more standardized, less busywork.
 Why do I have to put "PossiblePaths.Clear()" at the end of every organelle's upgrade chain?
 Press shift to see which organelles will be pulled longest.
 Remove tutorial artifacts